docsforadobe/premiere-scripting-guide/docs/collection/projectitemcollection.md

 The ProjectItemCollection object represents a collection of [ProjectItem objects](../item/projectitem.md) in an active project.

+!!! info
-> ProjectItemCollection is a subclass of [Collection object](collection.md).
+    ProjectItemCollection is a subclass of [Collection object](collection.md).
 All methods and attributes of Collection, in addition to those listed below, are available when working with ProjectItemCollection.

 ---